MaksymRybak/sg-ionic-push-notification/README.md

   pod 'Firebase/Messaging'
 end
 ```
 6. for ios project only, run `npx cap update ios` to reinstall all pods and update native dependencies.
 Open AppDelegate.swift and perform these changes:
     - add `import Firebase` in the imports
     - add `FirebaseApp.configure()`in the application() func
     - to get the token correctly, add the two funcs reported here https://capacitorjs.com/docs/guides/push-notifications-firebase#:~:text=add%20the%20following%20two%20methods
+7. for ios project, in xcode, add Push Notification capability in Signing & Capabilities

+## Tips & Tricks
+- Push notifications do not work on ios simulator, we have to use real devices connected to XCode
+- To send push notification we can use Firebase Cloud Messaging and send the notification to specific device, using it's token that we can get from xcode console (search for "My token" in the logs), or send the message to all registered devices